-- the initiation, timing, progress and results of our preclinical and clinical studies, and our research and development programs; - · our ability to advance product candidates into, and successfully complete, clinical studies; - our ability to advance our viral vector and drug product manufacturing capabilities, and to ensure adequate supply of our viral vectors and drug products; - the timing or likelihood of regulatory filings and approvals for our product candidates; - the timing or success of commercialization of our approved product, and any future approved products; - · the pricing and reimbursement of our approved product, and any future approved products; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our approved product, product candidates and technology; - · estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into strategic arrangements; - our ability to maintain and establish collaborations and licenses; - developments relating to our competitors and our industry; - the impact of the COVID-19 pandemic; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- the initiation, timing, progress and results of our preclinical and clinical studies, and our research and development programs; - · our ability to advance product candidates into, and successfully complete, clinical studies; - our ability to advance our viral vector and drug product manufacturing capabilities, and to ensure adequate supply of our viral vectors and drug products; - · the timing or likelihood of regulatory filings and approvals for our product candidates; - · the timing or success of commercialization of our approved product, and any future approved products; - · our ability to obtain adequate pricing and reimbursement of our approved product, and any future approved products; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our approved product, product candidates and technology; - · estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into strategic arrangements; - our ability to maintain and establish collaborations and licenses; - developments relating to our competitors and our industry; - the impact of the COVID-19 pandemic; - the timing and results of our investigation into the cause of recent safety events in our HGB-206 clinical study, and whether there is a relationship with the use of our lentiviral vector in the manufacture of LentiGlobin for SCD; - the timing, effects, costs, and benefits, including the tax treatment of the planned separation of our portfolio of products and programs into two independent, publicly-traded companies; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.